-Here are my favourite photos from my weekend in Sofia and tales of my travel misadventures.
+Here are my favourite Sofia Bulgaria photos from my weekend in the Bulgarian capital, complete with tales of my travel misadventures.

 While we spoke, I looked out the car window and took in our surroundings.
 Several high-rise buildings dotted the horizon, and further off into the distance were the Rila mountains.
 Many buildings were in a complete state of abandonment and made me wonder what day-to-day life was like for a Bulgarian.